Campeonato Brasileiro Série A

 In 2010, the champions of national tournaments from 1959 to 1970—Taça Brasil and Torneio Roberto Gomes Pedrosa—have been declared official winners of the Brazilian championship or champions of Brazil (not winners of Brasileirão or Série A) by the Brazilian Football Confederation.
+In August 2023, the CBF declared the 1937 Torneio dos Campeões retroactively a Brazilian championship as well.
 The titles of old tournaments, cited in the Brazilian championship history, are equated to the title of Série A, but the tournaments are cataloging with their original name in the statistics (despite being different competitions, they confer the same title).

-The Campeonato Brasileiro is one of the strongest leagues in the world; it contains the most club world champions titles, with 10 championships won among six clubs, and the second-most Copa Libertadores titles, with 20 titles won among 10 clubs.
+The Campeonato Brasileiro is one of the strongest leagues in the world; it contains the second-most club world champions titles, with 10 championships won among six clubs, and the second-most Copa Libertadores titles, with 24 titles won among 12 clubs.
 The IFFHS ranked the league fourth in strength for the 2001–12 period after the Premier League (England), La Liga (Spain), and Serie A (Italy).
 The Campeonato Brasileiro is the most-watched football league in the Americas and one of the world's most exposed, broadcast in 155 nations.
 It is also one of the world's richest championships, ranked as the sixth most valuable with a worth of over US$1.43 billion, generating an annual turnover of over US$1.17 billion in 2012.

 Since 1959, a total of 156 clubs have played in the Campeonato Brasileiro.
 Seventeen clubs have been crowned Brazilian football champions, thirteen of which have won the title more than once.
-Palmeiras is the most successful club of the Campeonato Brasileiro, having won the competition eleven times, followed by Santos with eight titles, and Corinthians and Flamengo with seven titles each.
+Palmeiras is the most successful club of the Campeonato Brasileiro, having won the competition twelve times, followed by Santos with eight titles, and Corinthians and Flamengo with seven titles each.
 Santos' Os Santásticos won five consecutive titles between 1961 and 1965, a feat that remains unequalled.
-The state of São Paulo is the most successful, amassing 32 titles among five clubs.
+The state of São Paulo is the most successful, amassing 34 titles among five clubs.

 History

-The Taça Brasil was introduced in 1959, and ran until 1968.
-The Torneio Roberto Gomes Pedrosa was competed for between 1967 and 1970.
-In 2010 the CBF announced that these were to be regarded as Brazilian championships.